box/box-typescript-sdk-gen/docs/taskAssignments.md

 ### Arguments

 - taskAssignmentId `string`
   - The ID of the task assignment.
-  - Used as `task_assignment_id` in path `path` of the API call
+Example: "12345"
 - requestBody `UpdateTaskAssignmentByIdRequestBodyArg`
-  - Used as requestBody for the API call
+  - Request body of updateTaskAssignmentById method
 - headers `UpdateTaskAssignmentByIdHeadersArg`
-  - Used as headers for the API call
+  - Headers of updateTaskAssignmentById method

 ### Returns